 Toffee Blondies are delicious brownies that are made with brown sugar and butter.
-Heath toffee bits are mixed into the batter, melted chocolate chips coat the tops of the brownies with more toffee bits sprinkled on top of the chocolate.
-This is a dessert recipe that the kids are for sure going to love.
+Heath toffee bits are mixed into the blondies batter, melted chocolate chips coat the tops of the brownies with more toffee bits sprinkled on top of the chocolate.

 Tips For Making Toffee Blondies

-Butter ~ One of the first tips I recommend is starting with room-temperature butter.
+Butter ~ One of the first tips for making toffee blondies is to start with room-temperature butter.
 Room temperature butter mixes into recipes much easier.

 Normally if I know I will be baking I like to pull the butter out ahead of time.
 However, sometimes I forget to do this.
 So one trick that I use and have also seen my teenage daughter use is.